pleiszenburg/zugbruecke/docs/sessionoverview.rst

 At Time of Creation
 ^^^^^^^^^^^^^^^^^^^

-First, a session can be configured at the time of its creation by passing a :class:`zugbruecke.Config` object with custom options into it:
+First, a session can be configured at the time of its creation by passing valid :ref:`configuration parameters <configparameter>` as keyword arguments into it:

 .. code:: python

-	from zugbruecke import CtypesSession, Config
+	from zugbruecke import CtypesSession

-	ctypes_32bit = CtypesSession(Config(arch = "win32")) # for 32 bit DLLs
+	ctypes_32bit = CtypesSession(arch = "win32") # for 32 bit DLLs
-	ctypes_64bit = CtypesSession(Config(arch = "win64")) # for 64 bit DLLs
+	ctypes_64bit = CtypesSession(arch = "win64") # for 64 bit DLLs

 .. _reconfiguration: